Authority and Discernment

 Evil (Bad) (Gn.
 2.17).
 “The Woman” arrives in Gn.
 2.19.

 Every day we make discernments, and we name the world around us.
 Naming to the good, we partake, and to the evil, we do not.
-As to the garden, discernment (wisdom) of good and evil takes on new importance.
+As to the garden, discernment (wisdom) of good and evil takes on new significance.
 Not understanding, Adam and Eve become responsible for how they name what is before them.
 Much like Adam and Eve, our discernment, speaking and naming, and our final choices deliver the consequences of our daily lives.

 *